 Prespecified secondary endpoint not adjusted for multiplicity and should be considered exploratory.
 Results should be interpreted with caution.2

-Least-squares mean change in eGFR from baseline to Weeks 26 and 52 in patients with renal disease at baseline based on the BVAS.
+Least-squares mean (LSM) change in eGFR from baseline to Weeks 26 and 52 in patients with renal involvement at baseline based on the BVAS.

 BVAS = Birmingham Vasculitis Activity Score; eGFR = estimated glomerular filtration rate.